AllStarLink/ASL3-Manual/docs/adv-topics/usbinterfaces.md

 There are more variants of the C-Media chips that can be used with ASL3.
 If your sound card is not natively supported, you can configure ASL3 to recognize your card's vendor id **(VID)** and product id **(PID)** .
-To determine the vendor id and product id of your sound card, issue the command `lsusb` at the command prompt.
+To determine the vendor id and product id of your sound card, use the `lsusb` command at the Linux CLI prompt.

 You will see something similar to the following: